kickylau/ServicePros-Coding-Challenge/README.md

     yarn run dev
     ```

+4. Navigate to WebApp in browser

-    Open `http://localhost:5173` in a browser.
+    Open [http://localhost:5173](http://localhost:5173) in a browser.

 <!-- CONTACT -->